-2. How do string pinsetter machines affect scoring differently than free-fall pinsetters?
+2. How do certified string pinsetter machines affect scoring differently than free-fall pinsetters?

-USBC's research data indicates strike percentage on string pinsetter bowling under the final specifications will be 7.1% less than in free fall.
+USBC's initial research data indicated strike percentages on string pinsetter bowling under the final specifications were 7.1% less than in free fall.
 This could result in average differences as large as 10 pins or more.
-Additional testing is needed to understand the scoring differences more completely.
+Additional testing has presented sufficient evidence to conclude that there is no significant difference in scoring between the pinsetters used.